marymaksemos/saleor-ex-job/README.md

 - **Google Cloud Build**: Facilitates continuous integration and delivery.
 - **Cloudflare**: Manages DNS and enhances security.
 - **Google Cloud Monitoring**: Maintains operational performance through proactive monitoring.

-## Results
-(Results of the deployment detailing performance metrics and user feedback)

-## Discussion
-Highlights the challenges faced during the project, such as infrastructure setup and continuous integration, along with the achievements like scalability and efficiency enhancements.

 ## How to Use
 To deploy and use the e-commerce platform, follow these steps: